“The lockdown has affected people with Parkinson’s in India immensely”

 Prep: Cook: Serves:

-We talk to Dr Maria Barretto, CEO of the Parkinson’s Disease and Movement Disorder Society, India, about how the organisation is helping people with the condition during the coronavirus pandemic – and why solidarity in the Parkinson’s community is essential
+We talk to Dr Maria Barretto, CEO of Parkinson’s Disease and Movement Disorder Society, India, about how the organisation is helping people with the condition during the coronavirus pandemic – and why solidarity in Parkinson’s community is essential

 The Parkinson’s Disease and Movement Disorder Society (PDMDS) was established in 2001 to educate people in India about Parkinson’s, and to support and rehabilitate those living with this relatively unknown condition.
 Through its network of professionally run community-based centres, the PDMDS provides free educational and rehabilitative support to people with Parkinson’s and their families.